Rapid City Journal takes Cammack request to Supreme Court

 - The email exchange resulted in Judge Callahan signing an order sealing the Cammack file on October 1, 2021.

-- Although Nelson provided the Journal with a copy of the arrest documents, the October 1 emails and the Judge Callahan’s October 1 sealing order on October 18, subsequent efforts by Journal’s attorney to have the participants help him understand the process that led to the ex post facto sealing order or what transpired on June 29, 2021, that created this snafu.
+- Although Nelson provided the Journal with a copy of the arrest documents, the October 1 emails and Judge Callahan’s October 1 sealing order on October 18, subsequent efforts by the Journal’s attorney to have the participants help him understand the process that led to the ex post facto sealing order or what transpired on June 29, 2021 have gone unanswered.
 In one of the emails, Nelson sought Weiss’s consent to having his client’s file sealed, writing: “In the 4th circuit there is an option [to] seal with a suspended imposition of sentence at the time of sentencing and also the wait one year or six months options like in the 7th....”
 This begs several questions.
 Was there a written record of the plea agreement?
 Why would Nelson need to explain the purported 4th circuit option to Weiss 3 ½ months after the sentencing hearing?
 And why do the clerk’s notes “show it was just a suspended imposition — no immediate seal” and why does “Odyssey show a seal date of 12/29/21.”
-When did Judge Callahan’s send an “order via email” and is there a record of it?
+When did Judge Callahan send an “order via email” and is there a record of it?

-- Journals’ attorney’s question regarding the existence of the order amending the original dispositional order — of which he was notified by Nelson in the email on October 18, 2021— has also gone unanswered by attorneys for Cammack, the prosecution and Judge Callahan.
+- The Journal's attorney’s question regarding the existence of the order amending the original dispositional order — of which he was notified by Nelson in the email on October 18, 2021— has also gone unanswered by attorneys for Cammack, the prosecution and Judge Callahan.

 Arneson argues that the granting of a suspended imposition sentence with no period of probation "exceeds of the court's authority" conferred by state law.